Pablro/IntegrateProject/README.md

 # Bioinformatics Integrated Project
-This repository describes how to perform comparative pangenome analysis.
+This repository attempts to describes how to perform comparative pangenome analysis.
 It is based on the Hyun workflow (Hyun et al., 2022).

 The workflow goes as follows.